California Legislative Information

 Marie Waldron (R-75) EscondidoAs introduced, AB 829 would amend non-substantively Penal Code §11006.

-As amended March 16, 2023, AB 829 would
+As amended March 16, 2023, AB 829 would be cited as, the Animal Cruelty and Violence Intervention Act of 2023.

 SPOT BILL